teng4/how.to./How_To_configure_Unity_to_receive_ROS_data_and_import_URDF_robot_model.md

 using System;
 using RosMessageTypes.Geometry;
+using RosMessageTypes.Teng4pkg; //teng4note, Change to your own package folder name here! (find it in Assets/RosMessages/) using Unity.Robotics;
-using RosMessageTypes.Mynewpkg; //note, use your customized msg-type if necessary. using Unity.Robotics.ROSTCPConnector;
+using Unity.Robotics.ROSTCPConnector;
 using Unity.Robotics.ROSTCPConnector.ROSGeometry;
 using Unity.Robotics.UrdfImporter;
-using Unity.Robotics;
 using Unity.Robotics.UrdfImporter.Control;

 public class ROSDataReceiver : MonoBehaviour